DCAN-Labs/hbcd-docs/docs/measures/demographics.md

 </div>
 <div class="notification-open-collapsible-content">
 <br>
-<i>Note that all of the following are single-point and static values.
-See the <a href="../agevariables">Age Variable Definitions</a> section for a summary of all age-related variables across the release, as well as the information summarized in table format <a href="../agevariables/#basic-demographics">here</a>.</i>
+<i>See the <a href="../agevariables">Age Variable Definitions</a> section for a summary of all age-related variables across the release, as well as the information summarized in table format <a href="../agevariables/#basic-demographics">here</a>.</i>
 <br>
 <br>
 <b>Maternal Age at V01 </b> (<code>mother_age_v01</code>): 'MAV01' is the birth parent's age, obtained from the scheduled date of the V01 visit.
 Reported in years to two decimal places, with fractional years calculated by dividing the number of whole months (rounded down) by 12.